anquanscan/sec-tools/README.md

 [PrestaShop-CVE-2018-19126](https://github.com/farisv/PrestaShop-CVE-2018-19126): PrestaShop (1.6.x <= 1.6.1.23 or 1.7.x <= 1.7.4.4) Back Office Remote Code Execution (CVE-2018-19126)
 [cyber-crime-records-management-system](https://github.com/shubhambalyan/cyber-crime-records-management-system): The objective of this project is to maintain a record of all the cyber-crime complaints reported by the victims and provide a platform for the cyber-crime bureau/police department to provide necessary solution and help to all of these problems.
 [tuftools2](https://github.com/unkn0wnh4ckr/tuftools2): a installer that u can install some of my hacking tools and other hacking tools on written in python 2.7.14 (DEAD SCRIPT)
 [mOSL](https://github.com/0xmachos/mOSL): Bash script to audit and fix macOS Catalina (10.15.x) security settings
+[awesome-windows-domain-hardening](https://github.com/PaulSec/awesome-windows-domain-hardening): A curated list of awesome Security Hardening techniques for Windows.